Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Juni 2025 11.36.59 UTC
+- WIB: Jumat, 6 Juni 2025 12.31.31 UTC
-- WITA: Jumat, 6 Juni 2025 12.36.59 UTC
+- WITA: Jumat, 6 Juni 2025 13.31.31 UTC
-- WIT: Jumat, 6 Juni 2025 13.36.59 UTC
+- WIT: Jumat, 6 Juni 2025 14.31.31 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: technology
+Kategori: motivational